kadena-io/pact-5/docs/builtins/Repl/expect-that.md

 "Expect-that: success: addition"
 ```

-The following example demonstrates how to use the `expect-that` function to evaluate an expression that returns fails to return the expected result:
+The following example demonstrates how to use the `expect-that` function to evaluate an expression that fails to return the expected result:

 ```pact
 pact> (expect-that "addition" (> 2) (+ 1 2))